Code-Institute-Submissions/paulday966-milestone1/README.md

 7. Then I clicked on Save
 8. Once I had done that the published link appeared just above the source section, which is https://paulday966.github.io/milestone1/

+If I wanted to download my code so I could work off line I would follow these steps

+1. Log into my GitHub account
+2. Click on the link for my milestone1 project
+3. On the row of icons near the top of the screen underneath the repository name click on the <> Code option (the first option)
+4. Just underneath this row of options, click on the green button labbelled Code with two downward facing arrows
+5. Three options will appear in the dropdown.
+The first one will allow you to Clone with HTTPS, the second one will allow you to Open with GitHub Desktop and the option will allow you to download a zip file with all of the files in it
+6. Clicking on the Open with Github Desktop option will, if you haven't already got it installed, bring up a page asking you to download GitHub Desktop for your operating system
+7. Clicking on Download ZIP will download a zip file with the project in it

 ### Credits